comScore Inc. (SCOR) Stock: Evaluating the Market Performance - News Heater

 SCOR) stock’s latest price update

-comScore Inc. (NASDAQ: SCOR)’s stock price has dropped by -8.51 in relation to previous closing price of 0.74.
-Nevertheless, the company has seen a loss of -13.19% in its stock price over the last five trading days.
+The stock price of comScore Inc. (NASDAQ: SCOR) has jumped by 14.43 compared to previous close of 0.63.
+Despite this, the company has seen a fall of -2.30% in its stock price over the last five trading days.
 The Wall Street Journal reported on 10/25/21 that Comscore Names New CFO as It Looks to Boost Revenue

 SCOR’s Market Performance